cwainner/valant-project/README.md

 # Valant Code Challenge

 A basic maze manager with unit testing implemented.
 It will process new mazes (and save them to a file), and will get available movements based on the current user position.
 It also validates maze grids to ensure a start and end position exist.
+UI has a basic scaffold for the maze manager component but I did not have time to implement UI functionality.

 ## Original Instructions Below